MatrixOrbital/Arduino-HelloWorld/README.md

 # Arduino-HelloWorld
 A very quick Hello World demo with an ASCII counter on an Arduino

-Brows our I2C LCD, I2C TFT, I2C VFD products:
+Browes our I2C LCD, I2C TFT, I2C VFD products:
 https://www.matrixorbital.com/communication-protocol/i2c

 This is a very fast simple example getting an Arduino Uno displaying on a Matrix Orbital I2C Display.